healeycodes/inkbyexample/README.md

 # Ink by Example

-Content and build toolchain for [Ink by Example](https://inkbyexample.com), a site that teaches Ink via annotated example programs.
+Content and build toolchain for [Ink by Example](https://inkbyexample.com), a site that teaches [Ink](https://dotink.co/) via annotated example programs.

 All tooling is written in Ink and the programs are evaluated as part of the build process.

+I'm still learning Ink so the

 <br>